arjinmc/Android-GuideView/README.md

 * blurRadius(float)
 Control to the blur effect on target view.
 Default is zero.
 It will work if bigger than zero.

+### focusToShake
+* focusToShake(boolean)
+Control if need to shake the focus part on target view.
+It will cost some cpu,gpu consumption.
+Default value is false.

 ### OnDismissListener
 Callback for dismiss.
 ```java